-Oak Wilt is a fungus that clogs the water-conducting tissues of infected trees, causing them to wilt (hence it’s name) and die.
+Oak Wilt is a fungus that clogs the water-conducting tissues of infected trees, causing them to wilt (hence it’s named) and die.
 The disease primarily affects Red Oak and White Oak species, which are listed in the Oak Wilt Frequently Asked Questions.

 Oak Wilt in Live Oaks can be recognized by the leaf veins turning yellow or brown while the rest of the leaf remains green (see photo below).
 Leaf drop follows and trees die in two to four months.
 In Red Oaks, leaves will wilt or suddenly turn brown and hang on the tree.
 Infected trees generally die in two weeks.

-The disease spreads by sap feeding beetles attracted to fresh wounds (pruning cuts, broken limbs, weedeater cuts, etc.) and through neighboring diseased root systems.
+The disease spreads by sap-feeding beetles attracted to fresh wounds (pruning cuts, broken limbs, weedeater cuts, etc.) and through neighboring diseased root systems.

 You can protect your oak trees by:

-· Avoiding tree injuries, such as string trimmer (weedeater) cuts and lawn mower hits.
+· Avoiding tree injuries, such as string trimmer (weedeater) cuts and lawnmower hits.

 · Pruning only during the coldest time of the year.
 During these times, the activity of the disease-carrying beetle is at its lowest level.